-Subject to our right to amend the exchange offer at any time in our sole and absolute discretion prior to the expiration date, and upon satisfaction or waiver of all of the conditions to the exchange offer, all existing notes validly tendered and not withdrawn will be accepted, and we will pay the cash to be paid in the exchange offer and issue the exchange notes after the expiration date of the exchange offer.
+Subject to our right to amend the exchange offer at any time in our sole and absolute discretion prior to the expiration date, and upon satisfaction or waiver of all of the conditions to the exchange offer, all existing notes validly tendered and not withdrawn, up to any maximum principal amount described above under the caption "- Terms of the Exchange Offer; Period for Tendering Existing Notes," will be accepted and the exchange notes will be issued promptly after the expiration date of the exchange offer.
 See "- Conditions to the Completion of the Exchange Offer."
 For purposes of the exchange offer, existing notes shall be deemed to have been accepted as validly tendered for exchange only when, as and if we have given oral or written notice thereof to the exchange agent.
 Any existing notes that we acquire pursuant to the exchange offer will be retired.
-The exchange notes will be issued only in denominations of \$1,000 and integral multiples of \$1,000, and we will pay cash in the exchange offer for any fractional portion of an exchange note that is less than \$1,000 principal amount.
+The exchange notes will be issued only in denominations of \$1,000 and integral multiples of \$1,000.